Randomized Dimensionality Reduction for k-means Clustering: Preliminaries

 \item There exists an $m\times n$ matrix $\widetilde{\matE}$ such that and \end{enumerate} \end{lemma}

-Lemma~\ref{lem:RP:FNorm} is the analog of Lemma~\ref{lem:fnorm}.
 The first statement of Lemma~\ref{lem:rpall} is the analog of Lemma~\ref{lem:random} while the second statement of Lemma~\ref{lem:rpall} is the analog of Lemma~\ref{lem:rsall}.
 The results here replace the sampling and rescaling matrices $\matOmega, \matS$ from Random Sampling (Definition~\ref{def:sampling}) with the Random Projection matrix $\matR$.
-It is worth noting that almost the same results can be achieved with $r = O(k/\epsilon^2)$ random dimensions, while the corresponding lemmata for Random Sampling require at least $r = O(k \log k /\epsilon^2)$ actual dimensions.
+It is worth noting that almost the same results can be achieved with $r = O(k/\varepsilon^2)$ random dimensions, while the corresponding lemmata for Random Sampling require at least $r = O(k \log k /\varepsilon^2)$ actual dimensions.

 The second bound in the lemma is useful in proving Theorem~\ref{thm:second_result}.
 Specifically, in Eqn.~(\ref{thm:second_result}) we need to replace the rank $k$ matrix $\matA_k$ with another matrix of rank $k$ which is as close to $\matA_k$ as possible.
-The second bound above provides precisely such a matrix $\matA \matR (\matV_k\transp \matR)^+\matV_k\transp$ wich corresponding error $\widetilde{\matE}$.
+The second bound above provides precisely such a matrix $\matA \matR (\matV_k\transp \matR)^\dagger\matV_k\transp$ with corresponding error $\widetilde{\matE}$.